-Nature of Operations ∠
+Nature of Operations4

-Highlights 5
+2024 Highlights5

-Project Expenditures
+Mineral Resource and Reserve Update8

-Overall Performance and Results of Operations 9
+Project Expenditures12

-Results of Operations 10
+Overall Performance and Results of Operations14

-Liquidity, Capital Resources and Going Concern 12
+Results of Operations15

-Related Party Transactions and Balances 15
+Liquidity, Capital Resources and Going Concern17

-Financial Risk Management 16
+Financial Risk Management21

-Credit risk 16
+Credit risk21

-Liquidity risk 16
+Liquidity risk

-Interest rate risk 17
+Interest rate risk21

-Foreign currency risk 17
+Foreign currency risk

-Fair Values 17
+Fair Values22

-Critical Accounting Estimates and Judgments in Applying Accounting Policies 17
+Critical Accounting Estimates and Judgments in Applying Accounting Policies22

-Outlook 17
+Outlook22

-Risk Factors 18
+Risk Factors

-Management's Report on Internal Control over Financial Reporting 21
+Management's Report on Internal Control over Financial Reporting26

-Other Information 21
+Other Information27

-The Management's Discussion and Analysis ("MD&A") of the financial position and results of operations for Graphite One Inc. (the "Company" or "Graphite One") (TSXV: GPH and OTCQX: GPHOF) should be read in conjunction with the Company's unaudited condensed interim consolidated financial statements for the three and nine months ended September 30, 2024 and the related notes thereto ("Financial Statements").
-These Financial Statements are prepared in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board ("IFRS Accounting Standards"), applicable to the preparation of interim financial statements, including IAS 34 Interim Financial Reporting.
+The Management's Discussion and Analysis ("MD&A") of the financial position and results of operations for Graphite One Inc. (the "Company" or "Graphite One") (TSXV: GPH and OTCQX: GPHOF) should be read in conjunction with the Company's consolidated financial statements for the years ended December 31, 2024 and 2023, and the related notes thereto ("Annual Financial Statements").
+These Annual Financial Statements are prepared in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board ("IFRS Accounting Standards").
 For further information on the Company, reference should be made to its public filings on SEDAR+ at www.sedarplus.ca.

-This MD&A is prepared by management and approved by the Board of Directors as of November 7, 2024.
-The information and discussion provided in this MD&A is for the three and nine months ended September 30, 2024, and where applicable, the subsequent period up to the date of this MD&A. All dollar amounts in this MD&A are expressed in United States dollars.
+This MD&A is prepared by management and approved by the Board of Directors as of April 10, 2025.
+The information and discussion provided in this MD&A is for the year ended December 31, 2024, and where applicable, the subsequent period up to the date of this MD&A. All dollar amounts in this MD&A are expressed in United States dollars.
 Reference to "\$" in this MD&A is the US dollar and reference to "CA\$" is the Canadian dollar.